 Caution: The pads are intended for one time use only and must be discarded after use or if the package has been opened.

 3.6 Performing Manually Initiated Self-Tests

-Upon initial setup, perform a manual Self-Test as described below:
+Upon initial setup, perform a manually initiated Self-Test as described in the following paragraph.